Aero Warriors

 Aero Warriors, also called aero-cars, is a nickname for four muscle cars developed specifically to race on the NASCAR circuit by Dodge, Plymouth, Ford and Mercury for the 1969 and 1970 racing seasons.
 The cars were based on production stock cars but had additional aerodynamic features.

 The first Aero Warrior was the 1969 Ford Torino Talladega.
 The Torino already had a fastback design; the Talladega added a longer, slightly rounded front end.
 The second Aero Warrior was the 1969 Mercury Cyclone Spoiler II.
 The Cyclone was nearly identical to the Torino with the only major distinctions being the front grille and rear tail lights.

 Another aero car is the Dodge Charger Daytona, which was a redesign of the Charger 500 and had a more radical aerodynamic nose as well as a high-mounted wing at the rear, hitting 243 mph on Chrysler's five-mile oval track.
 The final Aero Warrior was the 1970 Plymouth Superbird (based on the Plymouth Road Runner), which had the same aerodynamic additions as the Daytona.
 Because of their wings, the Mopar Aero Warriors are sometimes called the Winged Warriors.

 Due to NASCAR homologation rules a minimum number (500) of these cars had to be offered for sale to the public so there are approximately 3,000 of these cars in private ownership.
 The Aero Warriors were successful in winning many races, but NASCAR made rule changes that equalized the advantages in 1971.

 Chrysler had funded testing of their new 1971 designs at Wichita State University's wind tunnel.
-The team used 3/8-scale models of Chargers and Road Runners and fitted them with an array of wings, nose cones, and other aero bits, but it became a wasted effort when NASCAR banned the winged cars from competition.
+The team used 3/8-scale models of Chargers and Road Runners and fitted them with an array of wings, nose cones, and other aero bits, but it became a wasted effort when NASCAR effectively banned the winged cars from competition.